The following is a series of stories demonstrating how Middlesex Matters to our students, our community, and the CSCU System.

 Manufacturing Awareness Day

-MxCC launched its Manufacturing programs about 10 years ago, under the direction of faculty member Hubert Godin.
+MxCC launched its Manufacturing programs about 10 years ago.
 The program has evolved in terms of curriculum, facilities, and location.
 Its original home was in a not-so-visible back half of a building in the city of Meriden, on a quiet dead-end street.
 In the fall of 2015, the program moved to its current location in the very visibile, state-of-the-art Manufacturing Lab at Wilcox Technical High School, also in Meriden.

 Recently, the CAMI team hosted a “Manufacturing Awareness Day” on campus, with over 100 high school students in attendance.
 You can read more about this on page 1 of the attached newsletter.
 On page 2, you’ll also see that the MxCC Corporate Media Center has played a large role in producing instructional videos for all CAMI colleges.
 You can watch the videos by clicking on the link embedded in this newsletter.
 Kudos to Dan, Lloyd, and their colleagues for a great job, too!